-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) ghted-average exercise of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders (1) 1,868,181 \$ 9.19 12,334,677 Equity compensation plans not approved by security holders - Total 1,868,181 \$ 9.19 12,334,677
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) (c) Equity compensation plans approved by security holders (1) 1,868,181 \$ 9.19 12,334,677 Equity compensation plans not approved by security holders Total 1,868,181 \$ 9.19 12,334,677

-(1) Includes in column (a) 1,814,288 shares of common stock issuable upon exercise of stock awards outstanding under the Company's 2015 Global Incentive Plan and 53,893 shares of common stock issuable upon exercise of options outstanding under the Company's 2007 Global Incentive Plan.
+Includes in column (a) 1,814,288 shares of common stock issuable upon exercise of stock awards outstanding under the Company's 2015 Global Incentive Plan and 53,893 shares of common stock issuable upon exercise of options outstanding under the Company's 2007 Global Incentive Plan.
 Includes in column (c) 9,410,816 shares of common stock available for future issuance under the Company's 2015 Global Incentive Plan and 2,923,861 shares of common stock available for future issuance under the Company's Employee Stock Purchase Plan, including 123,603 shares subject to purchase during the purchase periods in effect as of December 31, 2022.
 The amounts in column (c) do not include 2,806,670 and 487,643 shares that were added to our 2015 Global Incentive Plan and our Employee Stock Purchase Plan, respectively, on January 1, 2023, pursuant to the evergreen provisions thereunder that provide for automatic annual increases on January 1 of each year until January 1, 2025.
-Under the 2015 Global Incentive Plan, such increase is equal to 5% of our outstanding shares as of the preceding December 31 (or such lesser amount as approved by the Board) and under the Employee Stock Purchase Plan, such increase is equal to the lesser of 1% of our outstanding shares as of the preceding December 31 and 487,643 (or such lesser amount as approved by the Board).
+Under the 2015 Global Incentive Plan, such increase is equal to 5% of our outstanding shares as of the preceding December 31 and 487,643 (or such ser amount as approved by the Board).
 Upon consummation of our initial public offering, the Company's 2007 Global Incentive Plan was terminated, and no further awards can be granted under this plan.